opalmedapps/opal-db-management/README.md

 ### Interacting with the dockerized Alembic container

 Since the alembic container is set to exit after running, we would need to specify a command to the container to be run after the entrypoint completes.
-Note that the working directory configured in `alembic.Dockerfile` is `/app/`.
-This means that we need to specify which database folder we want to be generating the change for, so we must add a change directory command everr time we run the stand alone alembic container instance.
-To move QuestionnaireDB down by one revision:

 ```shell
 docker compose run --rm alembic sh -c "alembic --name <dbname> downgrade -1"